maikszusevics/IT-Security-Support-Bootcamp/Networking/Network Architecture Components.md

 - The device that serves as the **exit point** from a local network to external networks.
 - Devices send data to the default gateway when the destination IP is **outside** their subnet.
-- Acts like the **front door** of a house—used to reach the outside world.
+- Acts like the **front door** of a house, used to reach the outside world.

 #### **Modem (Modulator-Demodulator)**